lokinhh/recruitment/fv-sec-001-software-engineer-challenge/README.md

 ## 3. Technical Requirements

 - The file is large (~1GB).
-  **You must NOT load the entire file into memory at once.**
+   **Your solution must handle large datasets efficiently with good performance and memory optimization.**
 - The program should be runnable via CLI, for example: `python aggregator.py --input ad_data.csv --output results/`

 ---

-# Expected Submission
+# 📬 Submission Instructions

-Please submit the following:
+Please submit your **GitHub repository link** via email to: **backoffice@flinters.vn**

+Your repository should include:

 1. **Source code** in a GitHub repository
 2. Output result files: